 Caffe Palermo, 148 Mulberry Street (between Hester Street & Grand Street), (212) 431-4205, www.caffepalermo.com

 D’Aiuto’s is well-known nationwide for creating the Baby Watson cheesecake.
 Founded by Italian immigrants in 1924, it is no longer owned by an Italian family.
 Here’s a good article on the history of D’Aiuto’s.
-Currently, it is undergoing renovations, so call before you go.
+According to Yelp, it is closed, but it looks like you may be able to get the cheesecake at a nearby deli.
+I suggest calling ahead.

 Congratulations to Cake Boss Buddy Valastro of Carlo’s in Hoboken for building a brand and a reputation for crazy cool cakes!
 I loved watching the show about his bakery.
 This bakery is in a crowded area near Port Authority that I try to avoid.
 The bakery itself is also very crowded with insanely long lines.
 They do have Italian pastries like cannoli, lobster tails and rainbow cookies as well as others.
 The upside is you can get a photo with a life-sized bobble head of Buddy.